Inclusive, affirming, empowering, person-centered therapy in Georgia and South Carolina.

 Individual

-We believe in accessibility with a focus on safety for our most vulnerable community members which is why all of our services offered are fully remote.
+We believe in accessibility with a focus on safety for our most vulnerable community members, which is why all of our services are offered remotely.

 We are currently only serving clients in the state of Georgia.